Dan Cole (rugby union)

+Daniel Richard Cole (born 9 May 1987) is a former English professional rugby union player who played as a prop for Premiership Rugby club Leicester Tigers and the England national team.

+Cole won the Premiership four times; winning in 2009, 2010, 2013, and 2022 and was runner up a further three times.

+Cole was part of multiple Six Nations Championship campaigns, including victories in 2017 and 2020 and the Grand Slam in 2016.
+Predominantly playing as a tighthead prop, he earned 118 test caps and represented the British & Irish Lions on two separate tours to Australia and New Zealand.

+On 27 May 2025, Cole announced that he would be retiring at the end of the season.

 Club career

 Cole's first team début came in the October 2007 EDF Energy Cup pool match against Bath.
 Most of the 2007–08 season was spent on loan to Bedford Blues and it was the beginning of the 2008–09 season before Cole played for the first team again.
 Cole was involved in most of the games in the first half of the season.
 In January 2009, Cole was loaned to Nottingham R.F.C. and subsequently returned to Leicester later in the season to feature as a replacement as Tigers beat London Irish by a single point in the final of the 2008–09 Premiership.

 Through injury to Leicester tight-heads Julian White and Martin Castrogiovanni, Cole achieved a run of games during the 2009–10 season which saw him gain notoriety as man-of-the-match against Wasps.
 In February 2010, Cole signed a new contract.
 The Tigers went on to retain their league title winning the 2009–10 Premiership final 33–27 against Saracens, where Cole again came on as a replacement for Castrogiovanni.
 In 2013 Cole won his third Premiership title on this occasion starting in the victory over local rivals Northampton Saints.

 Cole won the Outstanding Service Award at the end of the 2016/17 season.

 Cole started the 2022 Premiership Rugby final as Tigers beat Saracens 15-12, with Cole winning his fourth title.
 On 17 December 2022 Cole made his 300th appearance for Leicester, only the 36th player to achieve the feat, in a 23-16 win against Clermont Auvergne.

+In June 2025, Cole played his last ever game of professional rugby with Leicester Tigers in 2024–25 Premiership Rugby final against Bath.
+Having been brought on in the second half, he received a yellow card for a charge down, ending his career off the pitch as his side were defeated 23–21.